dmsardhty/Data_Science_Portfolio/README.md

 The reason we choose Random Forest Classifier is the imbalance of the data and many outliers during EDA phase.
 Furthermore, We were able make a model to predict the damage with 88,5% F1 Score after execute the hyperparameter tuning to reduce model overfitting and enhance the low F1 score using RandomizedSearchCV.

-_Tools: scikit-learn, Numpy, Pandas, Matplotlib, Seaborn_
+_Tools: Scikit-learn, Numpy, Pandas, Matplotlib, Seaborn_
 _Method: Exploratory Data Analysis, Random Forest Classifier, RandomizedSearchCV_